nebulasio/nebdocs/docs/bug-bounty.md

 > 2.The Nebulas Technical Committee will confirm and evaluate the bug report after its submission.
 The evaluation time will depend on the severity of the problem and the difficulty of fixing it.
 The evaluation result will be sent to its reporter by email as soon as possible.
 >3.To avoid bugs being exploited, reporters are required to submit the bug bounty application to bug report entrance.
 >4.Reporters shall keep the bugs non-public and confidential until 30 days after submitting the bugs to Nebulas, and shall not disclose the bugs to any third party.
 Such confidentiality timeline can be extended by Nebulas unilaterally.
 If reporters disclose the bugs to any third party which cause any harm to Nebulas or Nebulas’ users, reporters shall be responsible of the compensation for all the losses.
 >5.The Nebulas Technical Committee encourages community member to discuss with the Nebulas technical team and other community members in the Nebulas public discussion group.
 We also encourage our community members to join us in fixing these bugs.
-Welcome to join our Nebulas maillist for discussion: [https://lists.nebulas.io/cgi-bin/mailman/listinfo.](https://lists.nebulas.io/cgi-bin/mailman/listinfo. "https://lists.nebulas.io/cgi-bin/mailman/listinfo.")
+Welcome to [join our Nebulas maillist](https://lists.nebulas.io/cgi-bin/mailman/listinfo) for discussion.